abhiTronix/raspberry-pi-cross-compilers/build-scripts/README.md

 * **Usage:** Just pass targeted GCC version to `-g` parameter and targeted raspberry pi OS type to `-o` parameter of this script:

     ```sh
+    # Make the script executable
     chmod +x RTBuilder_64b

+    # Run the script with GCC version 14.2.0 for Bookworm OS
     ./RTBuilder_64b -g "14.2.0" -o "bookworm"
     ```

-    * :warning: You must NOT compile a GCC version other than the [Supported GCC Versions](#5-supported-gcc-versions-), otherwise the script will exit with an error.
+    * You must **NOT** compile a GCC version other than the [Supported GCC Versions](#5-supported-gcc-versions-), otherwise the script will exit with an error.
     * This process will take some time (approximately 55 minutes on 8 cores), so grab a coffee :coffee:.
     * The scripts generate two compressed files in your `$HOME` directory:
         * `native-gcc-{GCC_VERSION}-pi_64.tar.gz`